Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Simulation Studies

 \subsection{Study design}

-For each simulation setup, we independently generate 500 datasets.
-We set the length of time series to be $T=500$, closely following the corresponding length in our Iraq data (see \cref{sec:application}).
-We begin by generating a vector of confounders $\bm X_t = (X_1, X_2, X_{3t}, X_{4t})^\top$ by following the procedure described by \cite{papadogeorgou2022causal}.
+For each simulation, we independently generate 500 datasets.
+We set $T=500$, which is similar to our Iraq data.
+We begin by generating a vector of confounders $\bm X_t = (X_1, X_2, X_{3t}, X_{4t})^\top$, as in \cite{papadogeorgou2022causal}.
 Specifically, $X_1$ and $X_2$ are spatial confounders; $X_1$ is based on the distance to the main road network and the border of Iraq, while $X_2$ is based on the distance to Baghdad (see \cref{fig:illustration_s}).
 Moreover, $X_{3t}$ and $X_{4t}$ are two spatio-temporal confounders based on the observed patterns of airstrikes and insurgent attacks in our Iraq data.
-We use the locations of all airstrikes in the entire study period to estimate a spatial density estimate of airstrike patterns, $\hat g(\omega)$.